Vipul9797/Sales-Data-Analytics/README.md

 # Sales-Data-Analytics
-1. Convert 'Order Date' column to datetime
+1. Reading dataset and basic exploratory analysis & Convert 'Order Date' column to datetime

 2. Extract month and year from 'Order Date' for analysis